Roman–Etruscan Wars: Second War with Fidenae and Veii, under Tullus Hostilius

 In the 7th century BC, during the reign of Rome's third king, Tullus Hostilius, the Fidenates and Veientes again went to war with Rome.
 According to Livy they were incited to war by Mettius Fufetius, the dictator of Alba Longa, who had been defeated by and had become in substance a vassal of Rome.

 The Fidenates openly revolted against Rome.
 Tullus summoned Mettius and his army from Alba Longa and, together with the Roman army, marched on Fidenae.
 The Roman and Alban army crossed the Anio and camped near the confluence of the Anio and the Tiber.
-The army of Veii crossed the Tiber also and, with the Fidenates, formed up battle lines next to the river, the Veientes closest to the river and the Fidenates nearest the mountains.
+The army of Veii also crossed the Tiber, and, with the Fidenates, formed up battle lines next to the river, the Veientes closest to the river and the Fidenates nearest the mountains.
 The Roman-Alban army formed up facing them, the Romans towards the Veientes and the Albans towards the Fidenates.

-The battle commenced, however Mettius and the Alban troops headed slowly towards the mountains, intending to desert.
+The battle commenced.
+However, Mettius and the Alban troops headed slowly towards the mountains, intending to desert.
 Tullus exhorted his troops, telling them the Alban army had moved pursuant to his orders.
 The Fidenates, who being Roman colonists understood Latin, heard what Tullus said about the Albans and feared the Alban army would charge down upon them from the rear: accordingly they fled the battle.
 The Romans then routed the Veientes.

 War with the Etruscans, under Servius Tullius

 In the 6th century BC, according to Livy, Rome's sixth king Servius Tullius went to war with Veii (after the expiry of an earlier truce) and with the rest of the Etruscans.
-Little is said of the war, except that the king was conspicuous for his valour and good fortune, that he routed a great army of the Etruscans and Veientes, and that the war helped cement his position at Rome, he having only recently become king.
+Little is said of the war, except that the king was conspicuous for his valour and good fortune, that he routed a great army of the Etruscans and Veientes, and that the war helped cement his position in Rome, as he had only recently become king.
 According to the Fasti Triumphales, Servius celebrated three triumphs over the Etruscans, including on 25 November 571 BC and 25 May 567 BC (the date of the third triumph is not legible on the Fasti).

 Livy records that during the reign of Servius' successor, Tarquinius Superbus, Rome renewed a treaty with the Etruscans.
 It is not clear which earlier peace treaty was renewed.